frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - Stalker also works in arm64 processes on iOS/arm64e.
 Kudos to [@AeonLucid][] for reporting and helping track this one down!

+### Changes in 12.8.17

+- Support for injection into live newborn targets on i/macOS turned out to cause regressions, so we've reverted it for now.
+Specifically, *notifyd* on iOS 12.4 is a case where *libSystemInitialized* is not getting set.
+Need to dig deeper to figure out why, so decided to walk back this logic for now.

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/